 If you’re going to be in Peru, get ready to expand your tastebuds.
 Peru is distinguished in South America for its cuisine, so make sure to try these traditional dishes:

 Ají de Gallina: This is the most classic of all Peruvian dishes.
 This is a chicken dish that is most often served with white rice.
 The chicken is mixed with boiled potatoes, a yellow chile pepper, and evaporated milk, making the taste very creamy.
 Furthermore, a hardboiled egg and olive are placed on the top of the final creation.

-Coca leaves: Coca leaves are completely legal in Peru when it comes to using them in foods, for medicine, or in infusions.
+Coca leaves: Coca leaves are entirely legal in Peru when it comes to using them in foods, for medicine, or in infusions.
 If you are feeling sick from the altitude, I highly recommend giving coca tea a try.
 The leaves have been used for this purpose for hundreds of years.
 Please keep in mind that you will most likely not be able to bring coca leaves outside of the country.
 I bought coca candy, a rock candy with coca leaves, to see what the fuss was about.
 The candy tasted very similar to tea.

-Cuy Chactado: Cuy chactado is…deep fried guinea pig.
+Cuy Chactado: Cuy chactado is…deep-fried guinea pig.
 Although it is one of the more expensive dishes in Cusco restaurants, I think everyone should give it a try at least once.
 Be aware that the dish is served with the head on.

 Ceviche: If you go to Peru and don’t try ceviche, then

 we can’t be friends you are seriously missing out.
-Ceviche is fresh raw fish (typically in Cusco the fish will be trout) blended together with lemon juice.
+Ceviche is fresh raw fish (typically in Cusco, the fish will be trout) blended with lemon juice.
 Depending on the place you go, you’ll see chili peppers, onions, cilantro, and even sometimes sweet potatoes added as a complement to the mixture.